Sequential Prophet REV-2 | 175 custom sounds

 I have to point out that finding all those sweet spots and performing all the experiments would not have been possible without the REV-2’s user interface, which really shows respect toward the user, unlike other synths that seem to have been built to feed the ego or some “clever vision” of the designer / creator.
 What I mean by that is the fact that REV-2 treats you like an adult – you have the freedom (and the responsibility) to create something meaningful and effective.
 Other synths and their designers treat you like a child and give you hard-wired, ready-made solutions, which seem like a convenience at the beginning, but which prove a hindrance later along the way.
 I really appreciate Sequential’s approach, the neutral / logical layout and the multi-directionality of the modulations, value knobs & stuff.

-So instead of asking the question which Prophet is better, for me the final question is always about the outcome of the pros and cons of any given synth.
-Is it fun or not?
-Does it sound good and do the sounds inspire you?
-Are you excited when you sit down in front of it and start tweaking a new patch from scratch?
-It it easy?
-Does it have personality?
-Does it give you goosebumps each time you audition your favorite patches?
-For me, “YES” comes as the only answer to all these REV-2 questions.
-The engine interconnectivity gives you a great amount of freedom of operation.
+The REV-2 engine interconnectivity gives you a great amount of freedom of operation.
 The UI is fantastic and the workflow is comfortable.
 The time that you spend with it brings reward.
 Just make sure that the impenetrable depth of the sound and the often-surfacing digital flavor isn’t something that will fatigue your delicate analogue ears too quickly.
 The REV-2 tone is rich like a fresh juicy peach.
-But many times it can also sound too “big” or “heavy” (or “brassy / ugly”, as some people call it) and you will have to sacrifice a couple of minutes to fight it away;) If you don’t want to engage in that fight, and if you don’t have enough money to go at the P-5 / P-6, then try the Korg Prologue instead.
-It can also sound ugly or bad, but when it does not, it sounds fantastically nuanced and emotive.
+But many times it can also sound too “big” or “heavy” (or “brassy / ugly”, as some people call it) and you will have to sacrifice a couple of minutes to fight it away;) If you don’t want to engage in that fight, and if you don’t have enough money to go at the P-5 / P-6, then try the Korg Prologue or Arturia Polybrute instead.
+These synths can easily sound ugly or bad, but they can as easily and as quickly start to sound fantastically nuanced and emotive – and the REV-2 is not as quick in this respect.

 REV-2: BUGS / QUIRKS